 What is Psoriasis?

 Psoriasis is a disorder of the skin that causes the skin cells to multiply up to 10 times faster than normal.
 This can cause the skin to build up, causing red, bumpy patches covered with white scales.
 These patches can appear anywhere but are most commonly found on the scalp, elbows, knees, and lower back.
 This condition usually appears in adulthood.
+Chronic psoriasis refers to the persistent, long-lasting nature of the disease, while chronic stationary psoriasis (psoriasis vulgaris) is the most common type, characterized by stable, persistent plaques that do not significantly change over time.

 Symptoms of psoriasis may include: